 These same healing journeys also provided me with a language for my ultimate destination, liberation - liberation writ large: intellectual, emotional, physical, and spiritual.
 Through the teachings of Lukumi, Palo Mayombe (in particular), and Yoruba Isese traditions, I possess an adaptable spiritual toolkit that informs my words, thoughts, and behaviors.

 In 2017, I made the decision to go bold with both my art and healing practices.
 After seeking counsel and blessings from my mother and my mentors, I launched Perpetuity Healing Arts and boosted significantly my output in my art practice.
 A very challenging bout of anxiety and depression at the end of that year pushed me to rethink how I compartmentalized my art and healing practices, when I truly saw them as symbiotic.
-This rethinking resulted in this web site: the external facing portion of my passion-based professional practice.
+This rethinking resulted in this web site: the external facing portion of my professional practice.

 Negarra A. Kudumu works simultaneously as a healer, essayist, and curator of contemporary art.
 She engages with the pre- and post-colonial artistic and spiritual outputs of the African continent, the Americas, and South Asia.
 She is interested in cultural products as evidence of in tact connectivity to indigenous knowledge systems and pre-existing non-western cultural canons.
 Negarra investigates the ways in which contemporary makers continue to adapt their ancestral knowledge and technologies and reinvigorate discourses around trauma, healing, liberation, spirituality, and sexuality.